magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_toilets-on-the-path.md

 ### Toilets on the Path

-\<span class="dropcaps-first"\>T\</span\>\<span
+<span class="dropcaps-first" markdown="1">T</span><span
+class="dropcaps-words" markdown="1">here isn’t much work</span>&nbsp;
-class="dropcaps-words"\>here isn’t much work\</span\> that needs to be done at the moment, apart from Ajahn Liam’s project out at the dyeing shed.
+that needs to be done at the moment, apart from Ajahn Liam’s project out at the dyeing shed.
 When it’s finished, washing and dyeing robes will be more convenient.
 When he goes out to work, I’d like everyone to go and give him a hand.
 Once the new dying shed is finished there won’t be much else to do.
 It will be the time to get back to our practice of the observances, to the basic monastic regimen.
 Bring these observances up to scratch.
 If you don’t, it’s going to be a real disaster.
-These days the practice of the observances related to lodgings, the is particularly dreadful.
+These days the practice of the observances related to lodgings, the *senāsana-vaṭṭa* is particularly dreadful.

-I’m beginning to doubt whether or not you know what these words ‘’ means.
-Don’t just turn a blind eye to the state of the that you live in and the toilets that you use.
+I’m beginning to doubt whether or not you know what these words ‘*senāsanavaṭṭa*’ means.
+Don’t just turn a blind eye to the state of the kuṭīs that you live in and the toilets that you use.
 Laypeople from Bangkok, Ayudhaya, all over the country, offer funds for our needs; some send money in the post for the monastery kitchen.
 We are monastics, think about that.
 Don’t come to the monastery and become more selfish than you were in the world – that would be a disgrace.
 Reflect closely on the things that you make use of every day: the four requisites of robes, almsfood, dwelling place and medicines.
 If you don’t pay attention to your use of these requisites, you won’t make it as a monk.

 The situation with regard to dwelling places is especially bad.
 The kuṭīs are in a dreadful state.
 It’s hard to tell which ones have got